-- 103.7.1 The administrative referee shall be responsible to the referee for the supervision of the following:A The entry and registration process, - B Clerk of course. - B Clerk of course, - C Timing equipment operator, and - D Other administrative personnel. - 103.7.2 The administrative referee shall be responsible to the referee for: - A The accurate processing of entries and scratches, - B Accurate seeding of heats, - C Determination and recording of official time: - (1) Receiving and reviewing the automatic and/or semi-automatic timing results from the timing equipment operator and comparing primary timing results with the backup timing results to determine their validity, - (2) Receiving the times recorded by the head lane timers from the chief timer and using that data to the extent needed to determine the official time for each swimmer, - (3) Unless otherwise directed, notifying the referee whenever a time obtained by the primary timing system cannot be used as the official time, and - (4) Recording disqualifications approved by the referee. - D Determination of the official results, and - E Publication and posting of results of each event by gender and USMS age group and scores (scores optional). - 103.7.3 The administrative referee shall perform other duties assigned by the referee.
+- 103.7.1 The administrative official shall be responsible to the referee for the supervision of the following:

+- A The entry and registration process.

+- B Clerk of course.

+- C Timing equipment operator.

+- D Other administrative personnel.

+- 103.7.2 The administrative official shall be responsible to the referee for:

+- A The accurate processing of entries and scratches.

+- B Accurate seeding of heats.

+- C Determination and recording of official time: - (1) Receiving and reviewing the automatic and/or semiautomatic timing results from the timing equipment operator and comparing primary timing results with the backup timing results to determine their validity. - (2) Receiving the times recorded by the head lane timers from the chief timer and using that data to the extent needed to determine the official time for each swimmer. - (3) Unless otherwise directed, notifying the referee whenever a time obtained by the primary timing system cannot be used as the official time. - (4) Recording disqualifications approved by the referee. - D Determination of the official results. - E Publication and posting of results of each event by gender and age group and scores (scores optional). - 103.7.3 The administrative official shall perform other duties assigned by the referee.